Board of Selectmen — May 11, 2026

 Topics discussed

-Discussion regarding the purchase of a used 2015 loader from the Town of Bow for approximately $77,000 after trade-in credit.
+Discussion of the purchase of a 2015 loader from the Town of Bow for approximately $77,000 after trade-in and repairs.

-Review of the proposed library personnel policy and discussion on implementing safety awareness training and researching safety measures.
+Review of the library's proposed personnel policy and discussion regarding safety awareness training and measures.

-Residents requested an ordinance to limit fireworks on the lake to prevent pollution; discussion centered on the Health Officer's authority to prohibit fireworks over waterbodies.
+Residents requested an ordinance to limit fireworks on the lake due to pollution concerns; discussion centered on Health Officer authority vs. Town Meeting.

 An anonymous $20,000 donation was received to establish the Springfield Playground Expendable Trust Fund.

-Review of issued zoning and driveway permits, Short Term Rental (STR) statuses, and various ongoing zoning violations involving wetland buffers and ADU regulations.
+Review of issued permits, Short Term Rental (STR) status, and several active zoning violations involving wetlands and ADU regulations.

 Controversy & dissent